OpenClaw-Inspired Self-Evolving Local-First IDE Workflows

 The assistant recognizes this is an architectural task, switches to Plan mode first, presents a structured plan with diagrams for user review, and after approval implements each component systematically while tracking progress via a todo list.

-Self-Evolution Session
+Daily Assistant: Self-Evolution Session

 Scenario: After a week of daily use, I ask the assistant to review itself and propose improvements.